 Subdivision Development

-Subdivision is dividing a parcel of land into two and obtaining separate legal titles for each.
+Subdivision is dividing a parcel of land and obtaining separate legal titles for each.
+Subdivision can also mean consolidation of land parcels.
 You may make the application as the landowner, or hire a professional consultant or land surveyor.

 How to apply for subdivision approval |